-CO1: Acquire knowledge on fertility and essential minor and major nutrients of soil for better growth of plants
+CO1: Acquire knowledge on fertility and essential minor and major nutrients of soil for

-CO2: Learn meaning, classification, characteristic features and components of fuels.

-CO3: Describe feasible analytical methods for the quantitative analysis of fuels

-CO4: Learn importance of analysis of different components of body fluids with adequate knowledge and skills to employ a suitable analytical method

-CO5: Know background on forensic analysis with reference to its importance and analytical Methods.
+- CO2: Learn meaning, classification, characteristic features and components of fuels. - CO3: Describe feasible analytical methods for the quantitative analysis of fuels - CO4: Learn importance of analysis of different components of body fluids with adequate knowledge and skills to employ a suitable analytical method - CO5: Know background on forensic analysis with reference to its importance and analytical Methods.